 Before you know it, you’re out of shampoo so you buy another bottle.
 On top of that, they push you to buy conditioner to repair the damage.
 Bottom line: shampoo brands charge you money to damage your hair, then charge you again to "fix" it—not a shabby business model if you’re trying to make billions.

 So what are you supposed to do if you want to clean your hair without nuking it?

 Meet Modern Mammals: A Shampoo Alternative

 As guys who were familiar and frustrated with the poof, frizz, and discomfort that shampoo causes, we took matters into our own hands (literally).
-The result was Modern Mammals: a shampoo alternative that cleanses out grime without the harsh suds that damage your hair.
+The result was Modern Mammals: two shampoo alternatives that cleanse out grime without the harsh chemicals that damage your hair.

-Unlike shampoo, this rinse is free of sulfates and won’t create any lather.
-Instead, it’s packed with moisturizing vitamins and essential oils that soak into your hair and scalp, keeping your flow fresh and healthy after every wash.
+Unlike shampoo, our rinses are totally free of sulfates.
+Instead, they're packed with moisturizing vitamins and essential oils that soak into your hair and scalp, keeping your flow fresh and healthy after every wash.